zazitufu/scripts/README.md

 # plping   & plmtr
-Maybe the ip file contain ^M at each line-end use dos2unix to pretreat the file
+Maybe the ip file from WIN or DOS,contain ^M at each line-end
+use dos2unix to pretreat the file
 ```
 apt-get install dos2unix